-Payments are one of the most crucial aspects of any business.
+Cash flow is one of the most crucial aspect of any business.
 It is the payments that drive any business.
-Getting clients to pay up on time is one part of the challenge, while the other part being that clients still delay payments.
-These put additional pressure on the payment cycle.
-One has to tackle unpaid and overdue invoices with care and ensure that the client relationship is not being jeopardized.
+Getting clients to pay up on time is one part of the challenge, while the other part is providing an effective mode for faster payments.
+All of this adds together to the pressure over payment cycle.
+One has to tackle unpaid and overdue invoices with care and ensure that the client relationship is not being jeopardised.

 1) Send In Gentle Reminders